Planning family holidays with children

 Note: not all immunisations or anti-malarials are suitable for children.

 If you formula feed, check that the formula you use is available where you’re going.
-If you’re planning to carry made-up formula on board a flight, check with the airline beforehand about any restrictions on carrying liquids.
+If you’re planning to carry made-up formula or expressed breastmilk on board a flight, check with the airline beforehand about any restrictions on carrying liquids.

 In some places, it’s hard to get clean drinking water.
 Even when the water is clean, it’ll probably have different bacteria from those you’re used to.
-It’s possible you or your children will have slightly upset tummies while you get used to it.
+It’s possible you or your children will have gastroenteritis symptoms while you get used to it.

 Bottled water is available in most places, as is long-life milk.
 You could also consider taking your own pocket water purifier and some reusable bottles.